January 16, 2020

-With the generous support from the Miles and Amon Carter Foundations, more than 60 percent of the funding for year one of the project has been committed.
+With the generous support from local donors, more than 60 percent of the funding for year one of the project has been committed.
 Communio will work with local funders to raise the balance of support in the coming weeks and months.

 As Communio’s City Director, Scott will recruit and consult with churches and coordinate our county-wide efforts over this three-year project.
 As additional funds are raised, Communio will hire a second City Director to work alongside Scott primarily focused on serving Catholic parishes.

 The Tarrant County City Platform is an early part of Communio’s plan to launch a national movement to transform family and marital health by bringing its proven, 21st-century business strategies into ministry at scale.

 More than half of the nation’s population lives in the largest 40 metropolitan areas.
 Communio has set a strategic objective to reach half of these markets and half of the nation’s largest churches over the next 7 years.